Volkswagen: 1974–1990: Product line expansion

-Volkswagen entered the supermini market in 1975 with the Volkswagen Polo, a stylish and spacious three-door hatchback designed by Bertone.
+In 1975, Volkswagen entered the supermini market with the Polo, a stylish, spacious three-door hatchback designed by Bertone.
 It was a strong seller in West Germany and most of the rest of Western Europe, being one of the first foreign small cars to prove popular in Britain.
 It had started out in 1974 as the Audi 50, which was only available in certain markets and was less popular.
 The Polo entered a market sector already being dominated by the Fiat 127 and Renault 5, and which before long would also include the Austin Metro and Ford Fiesta.

 In 1981, the second-generation Polo launched as a hatchback (resembling a small estate car).
-In 1983 the range was expanded, with the introduction of a Coupe (similar to a conventional hatchback), and the Classic (a 2-door saloon).
+The range was expanded in 1983, with the introduction of a Coupe (similar to a conventional hatchback), and the Classic (a two-door saloon).
 The Polo's practicality, despite the lack of a five-door version, helped ensure even stronger sales than its predecessor.
-It continued to sell well after a makeover in 1990, finally being replaced by an all-new version in 1994.
-Also arriving in 1981 were the second generation of the larger Passat and a second generation of the Volkswagen Scirocco coupe.
+It continued to sell well after a facelift in 1990, finally being replaced by a new version in 1994.
+Also arriving in 1981 were the second generation of the larger Passat and a second generation of the Scirocco coupe.

-In 1983 the MK2 Golf was launched.
-At the beginning of 1988, the third generation Passat was the next major car launch and Volkswagen did not produce a hatchback version of this Passat, despite the rising popularity of the hatchback body style throughout Europe.
-Just after launching the B3 Passat, Volkswagen launched the Corrado, analogous to the Scirocco, although the Scirocco remained in production until 1992; a third generation of Scirocco was in production 2008–17.
+In 1983, the Golf Mk2 was launched.
+At the beginning of 1988, the third generation Passat was the next major car launch.
+Volkswagen did not produce a hatchback version of this Passat, despite the rising popularity of the hatchback body style throughout Europe.
+Just after launching the B3 Passat, Volkswagen launched the Corrado, analogous to the Scirocco, although the Scirocco remained in production until 1992; a third generation of Scirocco was in production between 2008 and 2017.